stooke/macos-build-openjdk8u/README.md

 ```

 ### Caveats:
-- This patch only works with XCode 9, 10 or 11 beta.
+- This patch only works with XCode 9, 10 or 11.
 - This patch will produce a JDK that runs on macOS 10.9 and above; the original code runs on macOS 10.7 and above.
 - The resultant JDK has not been run through TCK, but can be used to build Graal.